 - Reunion Station, the first Public-Private Partnership in the U.S.

-Our goal is to raise $1.5 million to fund the George R. Schrader Professor of Practice in Local Government Management, which will address a critical need to provide effective, practice‐oriented instruction and mentoring to advance the quality of future local government management.
-This will be a new, non-tenured faculty member who has distinguished themselves by extensive and exceptional experience in practicing within the local government management profession.
-Along with providing exceptional educational experiences, they will be responsible for mentoring and providing professional advice to students interested in pursuing careers in local government management, and nurturing MPA program alumni relationships through ongoing and enhanced engagement.
+Our goal is to raise $1.5 million to fund the George R. Schrader Professorship of Practice in Local Government Management, which will address a critical need to provide effective, practice-oriented instruction, research enhancing activities and mentoring to advance the quality of future local government management.
+This will be a new, non-tenured faculty member who has distinguished themselves through research excellence, and extensive and exceptional experience in practicing within the local government management profession.
+Along with conducting research and providing exceptional educational experiences, they will be responsible for mentoring and providing professional advice to students interested in pursuing careers in local government management, and nurturing MPA program alumni relationships through ongoing and enhanced engagement.

-If you are interested in supporting the George R. Schrader Professorship, please contact: Eileen Moran, Associate Vice President for Development, or Mark McDaniel, UNT ’84, ’87, Kerrville City Manager.
+If you are interested in supporting the George R. Schrader Professorship, please contact: Shelly Lane, Executive Director for Development, or Mark McDaniel, UNT ’84, ’87.
 If you would like to make a gift via credit card, click here: https://one.unt.edu/george-schrader.